 These factors combine to make sourcing from Latin American countries very appealing for North American companies.

 American firms and startups wanting to grow their companies quickly with experienced and talented staff can benefit from sourcing skilled candidates from Latin American locations - all prepared to work remotely.
-Latin America has lower labor costs compared with European countries and the United States.
+Latin America has lower labor costs compared with the United States and European countries.
 These lower labor costs however do not necessarily translate into a lower quality of worker.
 Quite the opposite in fact.

 The US is recognizing the talent of the software engineers in Latin America and acknowledging them as peers.